George Psalmanazar: Continental Europe

 In order to travel safely and affordably in France, Psalmanazar first pretended to be an Irish pilgrim on his way to Rome.
 After learning English, forging a passport, and stealing a pilgrim's cloak and staff from the reliquary of a local church he set off, but he soon found that many people he met were familiar with Ireland and were able to see through his disguise.

-Deciding that a more exotic disguise was needed, Psalmanazar drew upon the missionary reports about East Asia that he had heard of from his Jesuit tutors and decided to impersonate a Japanese convert.
-At some point he further embellished this new persona by pretending to be a "Japanese " and exhibiting an array of appropriately bizarre customs, such as eating raw meat spiced with cardamom and sleeping while sitting upright in a chair.
+Deciding that a more exotic disguise was needed, Psalmanazar drew upon the missionary reports about East Asia that he had heard of from his Jesuit tutors and decided to impersonate a Japanese Christian convert.
+At some point he further embellished this new persona by pretending to be a "Japanese heathen".
+Due to a lack of Western knowledge of Japanese cultures, Psalmanazar displayed fictitious customs to convince the public of the authenticity of his background.
+These so-called customs included eating raw meat spiced with cardamom and sleeping while sitting upright in a chair.

 Having failed to reach Rome, Psalmanazar travelled through various German principalities between 1700 and 1702.
-In the latter year he appeared in the Netherlands, where he served as an occasional mercenary and soldier.
-By this time he had shifted his supposed homeland from Japan to the even more obscure Formosa (Taiwan), and had developed more elaborate customs, such as following a foreign calendar, worshipping the Sun and the Moon with complex propitiatory rites of his own invention, and even speaking an invented language.
+In the latter year, he appeared in the Netherlands, where he served as an occasional mercenary and soldier.
+By this time, he had shifted his supposed homeland from Japan to the even more obscure Formosa (Taiwan), and had developed more elaborate customs, such as following a foreign calendar, worshipping the Sun and the Moon with complex propitiatory rites of his own invention, and even speaking an invented language.

-In late 1702 Psalmanazar met the Scottish priest Alexander Innes, who was the chaplain of a Scottish army unit.
+In late 1702, Psalmanazar met the Scottish priest Alexander Innes, who was the chaplain of a Scottish army unit.
 Afterwards Innes claimed that he had converted the heathen to Christianity and christened him George Psalmanazar (after the Assyrian king Shalmaneser V, who is referenced in the Bible).
-In 1703 they left via Rotterdam for London, where they planned to meet Anglican clergymen.
+In 1703, they left via Rotterdam for London, where they planned to meet Anglican clergymen.